 The board scoring function in the basic player is too simple to be useful in Mancala-the agent never looks ahead to see the end of the game until it's too late to do anything about it.

-Your first task is to write an improved board score in the MancalaPlayer class, a subclass of Player.
+Your first task is to write an improved score function in the MancalaPlayer class, a subclass of Player, that scores the quality of the current board.
 You may wish to consider the number of pieces your player currently has in its Mancala, the number of blank spaces on its side of the board, the total number of pieces on its side of the board, specific board configurations that often lead to large gains, or anything else you can think of.